dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 **STEM degrees**|100|5
 **All degrees**|1000|50

-Women make up 5/105 or around 4.8% of STEM graduates.
-However, their formula gives 50%, since the fraction of women who do STEM is the same as the fraction of men who do STEM, i.e. *a*=5/50 is equal to *b*=100/1000.
+Women make up 4.8% (5/105) of STEM graduates.
+However, their formula gives 50%, since the fraction of women who do STEM is the same as the fraction of men who do STEM.
+That is, *a*=5/50 is equal to *b*=100/1000.

 There's a good argument for this.
-The most salient fact about the above country is that few women get degrees, rather than anything STEM-specific.
+The most salient fact about the above country isn't anything STEM-specific, it's just that few women get degrees.
 Stoet and Geary's formula is invariant to this kind of imbalance.

 There's also a good argument against this formula.
-Maybe you think that this imbalance is really important, and you don't *want* to be invariant to it.
+Maybe you think that this imbalances in the total number of degrees are important, and you don't *want* to be invariant to them.

-What there's *not* a good argument for is calling this quantity "Women Among STEM Graduates (%)"!
-It's not clear how this happened.
-In any case, Stoet and Geary don't change much about their paper other than adding the quote above and inserting the word "propensity" everywhere.
+What there's *not* a good argument for is calling this quantity "Women Among STEM Graduates (%)" like the above graph does.
+In their corrigendum, Stoet and Geary don't really explain how this happened.
+In fact, they really don't change much about their paper at all, other than adding above quote and inserting "propensity" everywhere.

 ### Act III
 {:.no_toc}

-Simultaneously with Stoet and Geary's corrigendum, Richardson and colleagues published a [commentary](https://doi.org/10.1177%2F0956797619872762) on the corrected paper.
+Simultaneously with Stoet and Geary's corrigendum in 2019, Richardson and colleagues published a [commentary](https://doi.org/10.1177%2F0956797619872762) on the corrected paper.
 They argue:

 1. Propensities are bad.
 2. It's not cool to use GGGI because it "measures achieved outcomes, not propensities" and "is not intended to be used to causally explain outcomes".